fasonju/ipNotify/README.md

   docker compose up -d
 ```

-Alternatively you can simply run the binary alongside a .env file
+Alternatively you can simply run the binary alongside a .env file or by setting env variables manually

 # Environment Variables